vpavlenko/study-music/parts/composition.md

 - Edward Sarath, Music Theory though Improvisation - as a modern books like Russo's

+- Jorge Variego.
+Composing with Constraints: 100 Practical Exercises in Music Composition

 Also mention [GCSE and A-level books](https://t.me/keetezh/822)